threatexpress/threatexpress/docs/blogs/2020/red-team-development-and-operations.md

 In the end, improving (making things better) and enjoying yourself in the process is what counts the most.

 The first release is our "zero-day" edition.
-We want to get this book in the public space.
-It will be updated as needed.
+We want to get this book in the public space and will be updated as needed.
 The book has a companion website, https://redteam.guide.
 This website contains tips, templates, and other extras that help develop or run a Red Team.

 ### Self published on Amazon